PythWare/Kybernes-Tools/README.md

 Repack Guide:

 Click Repack.
 The tool rebuilds the WBD and WBH and outputs a new wrapped bank .bin.
-Use Aldnoah Engine's Mod Manager to apply/disable mods.
+Use GokonSoftworks' Mod Manager to apply/disable mods.

 # Steel/Bubble Unit Editors for Warriors Orochi 3